mskelton/ratchet/README.md

 ### `--preserve-prop-types`

 Preserves prop types after converting to TS.
-There are two available modes: `all` and `custom-validators`.
+There are two available modes: `all` and `unconverted`.

 #### `--preserve-prop-types=all`